Oxford, University of

 Nightlife: Cheap beer in college bars.
 Hit up Lava & Ignite on a Wednesday for their official student night Fubar or try Clementine's (affectionately termed Clem's) for an enticing range of tunes.
 For something a little more refined, consider exotic tiki bar Kukui.
 Comedy nights, plays and gigs fill the city's pubs if you fancy a touch of culture.

-Price of a pint: You're looking at £4.50 on average, but head to a college bar for a much more tempting offer.
+Price of a pint: You're looking at just over £4 on average, but head to a college bar for a much more tempting offer.

 Notable societies: Student media is excellent here while the Oxford Union invites brilliant speakers to partake in their world famous debates.
 Myths still surround the infamous Bullingdon Club, the elitist drinking society that once counted Boris Johnson, George Osborne and David Cameron among its members- does it still exist?

 Glittering alumni: 26 British PMs including including our current one; at least 30 international leaders; 47 Nobel Prize winners; 7 current holders of the Order of Merit; at least 12 saints and 20 Archbishops of Canterbury; and some 50 Olympic medal winners; scientists Richard Dawkins and Stephen Hawking; a huge number of writers including Aldous Huxley, Lewis Carroll, JRR Tolkien, Evelyn Waugh, TS Eliot and CS Lewis; plus Hugh Grant, Nigella Lawson and Michael Palin.

 Alternative prospectus: Head to The Student Room to put any burning questions to current Oxford students and chat to potential future friends.

 - 1 Scientists create transparent mouse complete with see-through organs

 - 2 Pope Francis issues top 10 tips for happiness